 Storage Tank Water Heater

-These are the most common type of water heaters and consist of an insulated tank in which water is heated and stored until needed.
+Storage Tank Water Heaters are the most common type of water heaters and consist of an insulated tank in which water is heated and stored until needed.
 The water then flows from a pipe on top of the water heater.
 They have a temperature and pressure-relief valve, which opens if either exceeds a pre-set level.

-Natural gas water heaters typically use about half the energy and cost less to run than electric water heaters, but gas models cost more up front.
+Natural gas water heaters typically use about half the energy and cost less to run than electric water heaters, but gas models cost more upfront.

 Tankless (On-Demand) Water Heater